-Cilnidipine is used in the treatment of high blood pressure.
+Cilnidipine is used in the treatment of Hypertension (high blood pressure).

 How cilnidipine works

 Cilnidipine is a calcium channel blocker.
-It works by relaxing blood vessels which makes the heart more efficient at pumping blood throughout the body.
+It lowers blood pressure by relaxing blood vessels, which makes the heart more efficient at pumping blood throughout the body.

 Common side effects of cilnidipine

 Fatigue, Ankle swelling, Sleepiness, Flushing (sense of warmth in the face, ears, neck and trunk), Headache, Nausea, Dizziness, Palpitations, Edema (swelling), Abdominal pain